gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 **Though there's less guns in this alpha, we're looking forward to add more in upcoming updates!**

 ## 🧮 Current Version
+> Version: 1.0.6 <br>
+> Build: 12 <br>
-> **1.0.6 - Early Access**
+> State: Early Access

 ## ❤️ Important
 **<span class="text-red">
-So far, I've spent hours over about 10 months making this add-on for you!
+So far, I've spent hours over about 12 months making this add-on for you!
 I hope you like Aplok Guns!!
 I know, the links have ads, but I thought it would be okay if you guys spent an extra minute on the ads as a little compensation for my effort in making this free add-on!
 My only requirements for the sake of my sanity. ❤
 </span>**

 ## 👥 Developer